 salt and pepper

-2 Tbsp. fresh coriander seeds (can substitute with parsley if you don't have coriander, although coriander is much tastier for this dish)
+2 Tbsp. fresh coriander (can substitute with parsley if you don't have coriander, although coriander works much better, particularly for this dish)

 1 Tbsp. oil (we like to use grapeseed oil, but vegetable oil will do just fine)